Skip to main content

 Affordable Warmth and Safety scheme

-Grants of between £5,000 and £16,000 have been awarded to local initiatives which help vulnerable customers with gas safety, basic energy advice, and fuel poverty support, working in NGN’s network area.
+The NGN Affordable Warmth and Safety scheme awarded grants to local initiatives which help vulnerable customers with gas safety, basic energy advice, and fuel poverty support, working in NGN’s network area.

-Training and resources will be provided to successful applicants and so previous experience in the energy advice sector was not required.
+CSE provided training and resources to successful applicants and so previous experience in the energy advice sector was not required.
+Two rounds of this funding scheme ran between October 2024 and March 2026.
+A total of 21 unique organisations received funding in this time period.

 Impact of the funding